-Olanzapine IM is an option that can be considered for a service users if haloperidol is contraindicated and lorazepam is not suitable or effective.
+Olanzapine IM is not recommended in rapid tranquillisation in the Trust.
+The reason for this is it is not recommended by NICE.
+Olanzapine IM is an option that can be considered for a service users if haloperidol is contra-indicated and lorazepam is not suitable or effective.
 This must be agreed by a senior doctor, and a senior pharmacist.
-Olanzapine IM is unlicensed in the UK.
+Currently there is a licensed Olanzapine IM available in the UK if this becomes unavailable then pharmacy would source an unlicensed version.
 A dose of 5 -10mg is recommended max dose is 20mg, minimum 2 hours between doses.
 For older adults, a starting dose of 2.5mg, max 10mg.
 Maximum 3 doses per 24 hours and up to a maximum 3 consecutive days only.
 Onset of action is 15-30minutes.

-Monitoring is the same as discussed in section 6.11.
+Monitoring is the same as discussed in section 7.12.

-Lorazepam IM cannot be prescribed alongside olanzapine IM due to the increased risk of respiratory depression.
+Lorazepam IM cannot be prescribed/administered alongside olanzapine IM due to the increased risk of respiratory depression.
 If oral lorazepam is required, it must be administered 1 hour before or after administration of olanzapine IM.